Golf Tournament Event

 Brain Matters

-A intimate, drop-in support group offered at New Leaf Cafe and Catering every Thursday from 1-3PM (drop-in)
+A intimate, drop-in support group offered at New Leaf Cafe and Catering in Burnside (drop-ins welcome)

-Join Shelley Pick, Community Educator & Chaplain, Marlee Smith, Navigator for Brain Injury NS, and other survivors in an unstructured, intimate support space to discuss all things brain injury.
+Join Marlee Smith, Navigator for Brain Injury NS, and other survivors in an unstructured, intimate support space to discuss all things brain injury.
 Drop-in anytime between 1-3PM, refreshments provided during sessions.
-No registration required!

 Brain Matters

-A intimate, drop-in support group offered at New Leaf Cafe and Catering every Thursday from 1-3PM (drop-in)
+A intimate, drop-in support group offered at New Leaf Cafe and Catering in Burnside (Drop-ins welcome)

-Join Shelley Pick, Community Educator & Chaplain, Marlee Smith, Navigator for Brain Injury NS, and other survivors in an unstructured, intimate support space to discuss all things brain injury.
+Join Marlee Smith, Navigator for Brain Injury NS, and other survivors in an unstructured, intimate support space to discuss all things brain injury.
 Drop-in anytime between 1-3PM, refreshments provided during sessions.
 No registration required!

 Walk and Talk